vitesse-ftian/dgtools/plugin/go/src/vitessedata/kafkaplugin_spq/README.md

                              C_COMMENT     VARCHAR(117))
 LOCATION ('xdrive://localhost:31416/kafka/customer')
 FORMAT 'CSV';
-kafka is the mount point name
-customer is the topic in kafka
 ```
+where kafka is the mount point name and customer is the topic in kafka

 Use Case